yugabyte/yugabyte-db/docs/content/stable/architecture/transactions/read-committed.md

 Read Committed interacts with the following feature:

-* [Follower reads](../../../develop/build-global-apps/follower-reads/) (integration in progress): When follower reads is enabled, the read point for each statement in a read committed transaction is selected as `Now()` - `yb_follower_read_staleness_ms` (if the transaction or statement is known to be explicitly or implicitly read-only).
+* [Follower reads](../../../develop/build-global-apps/follower-reads/): When follower reads is enabled and the transaction block is explicitly marked `READ ONLY`, the read point for each statement in a read committed transaction is selected as `Now()` - `yb_follower_read_staleness_ms`.

 ## Limitations